Clostridium perfringens spores under the microscope. Photo by Don Stalons of CDC.

-This is the crux of the problem. can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
+This is the crux of the problem: it can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
 Plus, we know that while C. perfringens enterotoxin certainly causes diarrhea, some dogs seem to be unaffected.
 Clostridium perfringens can be cultured from the feces of 80% of dogs whether they have diarrhea or not.
 The culture will not tell us if the strain present can produce the enterotoxin.
 Clearly we need to know more than whether there is any Clostridium perfringens.
 This is where PCR testing comes in; it is a form of DNA testing whereby the Clostridium perfringens are tested for the DNA needed to make the different enterotoxins.
-In this way, we can detect the genes that are specifically capable of producing enterotoxin.
+In this way, we can detect the genes that are capable of producing enterotoxin.
 Furthermore, the number of gene copies can be measured so that we can tell if there are large or small amounts of toxin genes.
-Large amounts of toxin genes are associated with disease, so that in this way we can tell if one of the Clostridium perfringens enterotoxins is likely to be contributing to the patient's diarrhea.
+Large amounts are associated with disease, so that in this way we can tell if one of the Clostridium perfringens enterotoxins is likely to be contributing to the patient's diarrhea.

 Severity of the diarrhea can be mild all the way to life-threatening.

 Let's begin with the obvious: a dog does not need to be treated for Clostridium perfringens unless he has diarrhea.
 Since 80 percent of dogs harbor Clostridium perfringens whether they have diarrhea or not, culturing Clostridium perfringens from a fecal sample will not be adequate for diagnosis; we have to find the toxin or, at the very least, verify significant amounts of Clostridial genes capable of producing toxin.